Updated: Aug 21, 2021

 This is a humble stone house, not nearly as large or fancy as many in this county, or even in this neighborhood.
 But it sits far from a main road, which is unusual and fortunate for modern life.
 At one time a road did run through the property--Cool Hollow Road.
 It came from a house on the main road and ran past the barn, right beside our house and down to the river.
 From the river it continued along to what is today White Hall Rd., but the old road bed is largely gone, or deteriorated, visible only in the winter.
 However, we chose to call our business after this old road, a remembrance of a time that used to be, when wagons came by daily on their way to or from one of the many mills in the area.
 Today only the large grist mill on Beaver Creek Rd. remains, but old maps show that the river was dotted with mills, including on this property.
 What kind of mill was here, we do not know.
 No trace of it remains.

 The stone house itself is three bays wide, meaning it has three openings on the front, two being windows and one being a door on the bottom floor, and three windows on the top floor.
 It is not symmetrical, being a traditional German house, not an English Georgian house.
 The layout is practical and the windows were placed where it best suited for the interior layout, unlike Georgian homes where the exterior is planned, and the interior conforms to the exterior.
-Before living here I had never heard of the German vernacular farmhouses which are almost unique to the mid-Atlantic, but it is quite a common style here and up into Pennsylvania.
+Before living here I had never heard of the German vernacular farmhouses which are almost unique to the mid-Atlantic, but it is quite a common style here and in Pennsylvania.
 The early settlers to this area were a mix of German, British and other nationalities and the early homes showed the origin of the family who built them.
 As time went on symmetry became more common, even for German settlers.
 (Can you tell I love architectural history?)
 A large addition was built in the 1970s which doubled the size of the house.
 There is a stone ell on the back which is original to the house and which housed the kitchen.

 We bought this farm in 2004 after it sat empty for a number of years.
 The family who lived here in the 1970s was the first to modernize the house (they built the addition).
 They installed the first bathrooms and the first electricity in the house beyond a lightbulb in the kitchen.
 Up until that time the family had lived in the old way and farmed in the old way.
 Horses were used until well past World War II and they grew and stored all of their own food.